 In addition, make sure you and your partner are using condoms and a reliable form of birth control, like the intrauterine device (IUD), implant, or pill.
 Both of you should also get tested regularly for sexually transmitted infections (STIs).

-If you’re 10-22 years old and near NYC, adolescent medicine specialists at Mount Sinai Adolescent Health Center can provide free birth control, STI testing and treatment, and answer any other questions you have!
+If you’re 10-26 years old and near NYC, adolescent medicine specialists at Mount Sinai Adolescent Health Center can provide birth control and STI testing and treatment, and answer any other questions you have–all at no cost to you!